What is natto mochi that is so delicious that Miyagi residents mistake it for being from the whole country?

 That's all!

-First, toast the mochi in a toaster oven.
+First, bake the rice cakes in a toaster oven.

 The cut mochi I used this time had a cross-shaped cut in it from the beginning, so I baked it as is.